-Step 2: Make sure the butter is at room temperature, and then add in all other ingredients, except for the chips.
+Step 2: Make sure the butter is just soft, at room temperature, and then add in all other ingredients, except for the chips.
 You can cream it with a hand-mixer or a spoon.

-To make round bites, roll two tbsp into a ball, chill ten minutes and drizzle with melted chocolate.
+Make round cookie dough bites: Roll two tablespoon of dough into a ball and drizzle with melted chocolate.

-To make chocolate cups, melted chocolate chips, line paper cupcake liners, fill with dough and chill.
+Add dough to chocolate cups: Melted chocolate chips, line paper cupcake liners, fill with dough and chill.

 Butters - You can use instead liquid coconut oil and any nut butter instead of sunflower seed butters, such as cashew butter or almond butter or even peanut butter.

-Flours - You can use oat flour instead.
-You can use all purpose flour although there will be none of the nutrition that almond flour and oat flour bring.
-And you'll need to heat treat it first to be able to eat it raw.
-I left instructions in the recipe card below.
+Flours - I used almond flour but you can use oat flour instead.
+You can also use all purpose flour although there will be none of the nutrition that almond flour and oat flour bring.
+And you'll need to heat treat all purpose flour first to be able to eat it raw.

 Sugars - I haven't tested them but I assume date syrup, monk fruit syrup or agave could replace maple syrup.
 And brown sugar can replace coconut palm sugar.